($460) Cost to ship a car from Louisville, KY to Chicago, IL

 The time of the year

-Seasonal demand and weather conditions in both Louisville and Chicago can impact car shipping prices.
+Seasonal demand and weather patterns in Louisville and Chicago often affect the cost of auto transport.

 Louisville has seasonal extremes in both temperature and precipitation are not uncommon during early spring and late fall; severe weather is not uncommon, with occasional tornado outbreaks in the region.
 Winter typically brings a mix of rain, sleet, and snow, with occasional heavy snowfall and icing.
 Be sure to check your weather app to avoid inclement weather during your move.